abarbour/kitagawa/README.md

 Tools to calculate the theoretical spectral response between fluid and strain in a closed well.
-The theoretical model is from Kitagawa et al (2011)
+The theoretical model is from Kitagawa et al (2011).

-The package is named after Yuichi Kitagawa.
+The package is named after the author, Y. Kitagawa.

 ## Original Article